 Part 5/8: How To Set Priorities – Covey’s Time Management Grid

 So let’s get to it!
-Take at the quadrant below and put it on a big piece of paper, but keep the squares empty.
+Look at the quadrant below and put it on a big piece of paper, but keep the squares empty.
 Now what are these quadrants all about?

 Things in Sector I are both Urgent and Important.
 These are most often things that come from others: deadlines for clients, reports for you manager… Things that need to be done yesterday, or things will blow up.
 Sector II contains things that are important, but not urgent.
 It’s our real goals, the things we want to realize in life.
 Sadly, it’s also the things that we delay because of things in Sector I – or worse, in Sector III: things that are urgent but not important at all.